Agnogh/math-for-kids/README.md

 Test cases includede
 --> loading of the webpage

---> responsivnes of the webpage
+--> Responsiveness of the webpage

 --> checking for errors during the QA (from the console)